kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

   Hello DwK!
 ```

-Let's set the messages between v1 and v2 at 50% each and create a new revision with the best that'll be open at another host!
+Let's set the messages between v1 and v2 at 50% each and create a new revision with the best version!

 **knative-service.yaml**
 ```yaml